aerviti/Hangman/README.txt

 * Autofill Secret Word On Loss
    - In case of a loss, missing letters will appear in red
 * Single Player Statistic Tracking
    - Total score, total games, wins, losses, win:loss ratio, average winning guess number, best winning guess number, and best score all persistently tracked for the user
    - Filter statistics based on difficulty, word length, and guess limit
+   - Stats accessed through iOS framework Core Data (which stores data in an SQL database)

 UNIMPLEMENTED:
 * Advanced Statistic Tracking
-  - Would allow for advanced stat modifiers through the use of Core Data, an iOS API that allows for the storing and fetching of data using an SQL database. (ex: All games of difficulty 5 where the word length was 8)
+  - Would allow for advanced tracking of statistics through more stat modifiers on the statistics page.
+UI options and functions still need to be implemented for these calls.
+    (ex: All games of difficulty 5 where the word length was 8)
-  - All code marked in some way with “Core Data” utilize this API and is not fully implemented.
-    Data is only currently stored but not fetched.

 ///////////////Code Structure///////////////